What's compelling to me is when I actually forget I'm watching a demo reel, and that I'm just being entertained.

 One to two minutes is more than long enough for the studio to get a good idea of what you are capable of.

-5. Make sure it's applicable to the position or studio
+5. Tailor your demo reel to the position or studio

 Different studios and developers have completely different styles.
 When they are hiring they will be looking for artists that can slot straight into the studio and understand what their work is all about.
 It is up to you to do your research to see just what they are looking for.